| Barry MacDonnell's

 Some display problems (blurry text, bolded letters, etc.) on LCD (flat screen) monitors can be solved with a built-in Windows feature called ClearType.

 Use the Search function in Windows for more information on this Windows setting.
-It is available on Windows XP, Windows Vista and Windows 7.
-(In Windows Vista and Windows 7 it is turned on by default.
+It is available on Windows XP/Vista/7/8/10.
+[In Windows Vista and Windows 7 it is turned on by default.
 For later Windows versions such as Windows 10 see (e.g.) this tutorial (or search the internet for ClearType).]
 In Windows 7 and later version, for example, it will automatically check to see if the monitor is set to its native resolution, then it will show you some sample text.
 You can then use you mouse to choose the best samples, which should improve overall readability.

 Note that while older CRT (picture tube) monitors can have several useful screen resolutions (the number of pixels in length and width, such as 1026x768, 1920x1080, et al.), LCD monitors use a fixed raster and cannot change to match the signal coming from your Windows display setting if it is different from the native resolution setting.
 For a good (and not too technical) overview of this topic, see "Native resolution" on Wikipedia.